(1 item) |

 Save, and Print, text commands like Bold, Italic and Underline, and application commands like Refresh and Stop.
 These are

-.
+all provided as properties of the CommandLibrary.
 Some of the built-in controls like RichTextBox

 understand and respond to some of these commands automatically.

-, you need a CommandBinding
+To handle a RoutedCommand, you need a CommandBinding.
+A CommandBinding

-with a particular method.
+associates a particular RoutedCommand with a particular method.
 A given binding is associated with a particular element.

-For example, you could decide to handle the CommandLibrary.New
+For example, you could decide to handle the CommandLibrary.New command when it hits a Grid

 element in your application window.
 A command binding can be per instance, in which case it is stored in the UIElement.CommandBindings